 Technical points

-- Have a goal.
-What should the audience leave with which they came without?
+Have a goal.
+What should the audience leave with that they didn't come with?

 Tips for improving